If you had to choose between applying for a visa and having your entire body waxed, which would you pick?

 • Children under 18: Applicants under 18 should provide a notarized statement of consent from each custodial parent.
 If a statement cannot be obtained from one parent, the applicant should present legal documents supporting this situation.
 Applicants under age 18 may be required to present each parent's passport and visa (if they hold one), an original birth certificate, and the parents' marriage certificate (if applicable).
 A legal guardian must present court documents indicating permission to travel with the child.

-TAKE NOTE: The Department of Home Affairs has introduced new rules for travelling with kids.
-If you haven't heard about them yet, read about it here.
+TAKE NOTE: The South African Department of Home Affairs has introduced new rules for travelling with kids - read about it here.

 • If you have been previously arrested: You may be required to provide a police clearance certificate, showing the date of the arrest and convictions, and any court documents you may have related to the arrest

 • Traveling for business, or any purpose other than tourism: you may need evidence of the purpose of your trip.
 If the company you work for will cover the expenses of the trip, you may submit a letter to that effect on company letterhead.

 If you're wondering what sort of documents will prove your intentions for returning to South Africa, these are suggested: